BitMorphX/BitMorphX/ABOUT_BitMorphX.md

 - Each project is **local and does not connect to third-party systems**.
 - **No testing on real users' addresses without consent**.

-This profile shares methodology – not an invitation to misuse.
-All public components are safe, and private ones are documented for research purposes only.

 > "Ethics begin with responsibility, and BitMorphX chooses understanding over exploitation."

-**⛐ Each user assumes full responsibility for any use of the tools.** BitMorphX accepts no liability for illegal or harmful actions performed using the provided code.
+**⛐ Each user assumes full responsibility for any use of the tools.**
+BitMorphX accepts no liability for illegal or harmful actions performed using the provided code.

-🔐 All public projects are MIT licensed.
-Built with respect for privacy and freedom. **Each user is solely responsible for how these tools are used.**
+🔐 All public projects are dual-licensed under the [MIT License](./MIT_LICENSE) and the [Apache 2.0 License](./LICENSE).
+Built with respect for privacy, freedom, and individual accountability.

+See [ETHICS.md](./ETHICS.md) for the full statement on responsible and ethical use of these tools.
+See [NOTICE](./NOTICE) for attribution, licensing intent, and author rights.

 ## 👤 Private Collection (projects not publicly shared for ethical reasons)

+### 🔐 all_distances_v1
+Public key comparison tool using Hamming, Euclidean, and heuristic distance metrics for Bitcoin vanity analysis.
+Fully offline.

+### 🔐 all_distances_v2
+Improved version with optimized performance and structural Hamming, Levenshtein, and heuristic analysis.
+Fully offline.

+### 🔐 bitcoin_public_key_converter
+Converts Bitcoin public keys between compressed and uncompressed formats, provides `hash160` and Base58Check addresses.
+Fully offline.

+### 🔐 btc_entropy_visualizer
+Analyzes character distribution and structural entropy of HEX keys.
+Designed for visual analysis.
+Fully offline.

+### 🔐 btc_key_converter
+HEX → WIF converter supporting both compressed and uncompressed key formats.
+Fully offline.

+### 🔐 btc_key_generator
+Fast Bitcoin WIF key generator with correct prefixes.
+Intended for testing.
+Fully offline.

+### 🔐 btc_batch_hex_checker
+Analyzer for HEX key structure with conversion and entropy calculation.
+Experimental.
+Fully offline.

+### 🔐 bitpeek
+Base58 decoder and address analyzer with `hash160` and checksum verification.
+Includes CLI and Flask versions.

+### 🔐 euclidean_distance
+Compares public keys using Euclidean distance via elliptic curve coordinates.
+Fully offline.

+### 🔐 hamming_distance_v1
+Simple Hamming distance analyzer between generated and target keys.
+Fully offline.

+### 🔐 hamming_distance_v2
+Calculates Hamming distance between uncompressed and compressed public key formats.
+Fully offline.

+### 🔐 hash_clash
+RIPEMD-160 hash comparison tool with symbolic similarity scoring.
+Research-oriented.
+Fully offline.

+### 🔐 hex_mutator
+Generates symbolic HEX mutations and evaluates impact on `hash160`.
+Experimental.
+Fully offline.

+### 🔐 key_orbit
+Symmetry analyzer for public keys.
+Evaluates structure using geometric patterns and distances.
+Fully offline.

+### 🔐 manhattan_distance
+Applies Manhattan distance metric to public key coordinates.
+Useful for symmetry analysis.
+Fully offline.

+### 🔐 mnemonic_generator
+Generates 12-word BIP39 phrases and derives BTC/ETH addresses and keys.
+Batch mode supported.
+**For educational purposes only.
+Fully offline.**

 ### 🔐 multi_chain_key_checker
-Cross-chain address and HEX key analyzer for Ethereum, BSC, and Polygon.
-Checks key validity, generates addresses, and observes character distribution.

-### 🔐 frag_btc_key
-Specialized tool for reconstructing fragmented Bitcoin HEX keys.
-Operates fully locally without databases.

-### 🔐 mnemonic_generator
-Tool based on BIP39 generating 12-word mnemonic phrases and calculating BTC/ETH addresses using multiple BIP standards.
+Validates ETH, BSC, and POL addresses from given HEX keys via RPC.
+All results saved to text files.
+Fully offline.

 ### 🔐 myther_ix_scanner
-Ethereum network analyzer that scans public addresses to identify contract structures based on address patterns.
+Scans ETH addresses and analyzes structure and balances.
+Asynchronous operation.
+**For educational purposes only.
+Fully offline.**

 ### 🔐 validate_pubkeys
-Verifies the cryptographic validity of public keys and whether they can produce valid addresses.
-Used for validation and integrity checks.
+Validates public keys using the `secp256k1` elliptic curve.
+Supports manual and file-based input.
+Fully offline.

-### 🔐 extreme_ix
+### 🔐 vanity_prefix_gen_extreme
-High-speed HEX → WIF and Ethereum address derivation tool for formatting and entropy experimentation.
+Generates Bitcoin addresses with a given prefix.
+High performance.
+Fully offline.

 ### 🔐 vanity_rimped
-Advanced RIPEMD-160 hash comparison tool that calculates % similarity between public keys, identifies stable character positions, and analyzes hash patterns.
+Compares RIPEMD-160 hashes of public keys, calculates % match, and identifies symbolic patterns.
+Fully offline.

 ## 🧬 My Research Direction